Roberto de Souza: Rizin Fighting Federation

 On April 17, 2022, in the RIZIN lightweight title match of Rizin 35, he rematched the challenger Johnny Case for the first time in about two and a half years, and won in the first round via reverse triangle armbar.
 Succeeded in his revenge and successfully defended the title for the second time.

-Satoshi faced former Bellator Featherweight World Championship A. J. McKee in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
+Satoshi faced former Bellator Featherweight World Champion A. J. McKee in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
 Although there were many submission attempts made by de Souza, McKee had more offense and won the bout by unanimous decision.

-Satoshi is scheduled to face Spike Carlyle in a non-title bout at Rizin 42 on May 6, 2023.
+Satoshi faced Spike Carlyle in a non-title bout at Rizin 42 on May 6, 2023.
+He won the fight by unanimous decision.